Prisoner of War (video game): Plot

 The game begins with Captain Stone, a shot down USAAF pilot who finds himself in a small holding camp with several other prisoners.
 He meets the other prisoners and goes around the camp doing tasks to help other prisoners who will, in turn, help him escape.
 He steals some currency, candy, and cigarettes, which he trades for some boot polish which he can use to darken his face and sneak around at night.
-JD is eventually caught and brought to the camp, and with the information JD gives Stone they hatch an escape attempt.
-After a well thought out escape they are soon captured by General Stahl.
+Stone's friend JD, who was shot down with him, is eventually caught and brought to the camp, and with the information JD gives Stone they hatch an escape attempt.
+After a well thought out escape they are soon captured by Nazi General Stahl.
 Stahl kills JD for refusing to surrender and Stone reluctantly gives up.
 This causes Stone to develop a deep hatred that stays with him throughout the remainder of the war.

 Stone is transferred to Stalag Luft where he meets a friendly British RAF officer and an unfriendly Polish officer who head the escape committee.
 After escaping through an abandoned tunnel, Stone is captured by a German patrol.
 He is sent to the infamous Colditz Castle.

 Stone is placed in with the non-troublesome group of prisoners.
-He tries to meet a prisoner whom he briefly met at Stalag Luft who tells him that he must escape back into the Luft.
+He tries to meet a British prisoner named Roger Harding whom he briefly met at Stalag Luft, before was transferred, who tells him that he must escape back into Stalag Luft.
 Stone escapes through the sewers of Colditz and is captured outside of the camp and is thrown in with the other prisoners because the Kommandant does not want General Stahl to hear of his faults.